Learn What Gold Vermeil Jewelry Is & Why You Need It in Your Collection.

 So, what is Gold Vermeil Anyway?

-Gold Vermeil (pronounced vur-MAY) is genuine .925 sterling silver that has been specially plated with a thick layer of 14k-24k gold.
+Gold Vermeil (pronounced vur-MAY) is genuine .925 sterling silver that has been expertly plated with a thick layer of 14k-24k gold.

 - Gold vermeil is an "insider's secret" of discerning jewelry buyers as premium materials (silver and gold) are used, but allows for more affordable designer jewelry than solid gold.